ottenwbe/pi-jenkins-ssh-agent/README.md

 ### Build with Jenkins

-A Jenkinsfile is included to build the ssh agent with a [Jenkins](https://jenkins.io/) pipeline.
+The ssh agent can be built with a [Jenkins](https://jenkins.io/) pipeline.

 #### Prerequisites